Tutorial: Deploy Azure Bastion by using specified settings

-On the page for your virtual network, in the left pane, select Bastion to open the Bastion page.
+On the page for your virtual network, on the left pane, select Bastion.

-On the Bastion page, select Configure manually.
-This lets you configure specific additional settings when deploying Bastion to your VNet.
+Select Configure manually.
+This option lets you configure specific additional settings (such as the SKU) when you're deploying Bastion to your virtual network.

-On the Create a Bastion page, configure the settings for your bastion host.
+On the Create a Bastion pane, configure the settings for your bastion host.
 Project details are populated from your virtual network values.
-Configure the Instance details values.
+Under Instance details, configure these values:

-Name: Type the name that you want to use for your bastion resource.
+Name: The name that you want to use for your Bastion resource.

 Region: The Azure public region in which the resource will be created.
-Choose the region in which your virtual network resides.
+Choose the region where your virtual network resides.

-Tier: The tier is also known as the SKU.
+Tier: The SKU.
 For this tutorial, select Standard.
-The Standard SKU lets you configure the instance count for host scaling and other features.
-For more information about features that require the Standard SKU, see Configuration settings - SKU.
+For information about the features available for each SKU, see Configuration settings - SKU.

-Instance count: This is the setting for host scaling.
-It's configured in scale unit increments.
-Use the slider or type a number to configure the instance count that you want.
-For this tutorial, you can select the instance count you'd prefer.
-For more information, see Host scaling and Pricing.
+Instance count: The setting for host scaling, which is available for the Standard SKU.
+You configure host scaling in scale unit increments.
+Use the slider or enter a number to configure the instance count that you want.
+For more information, see Instances and host scaling and Azure Bastion pricing.

-Configure the virtual networks settings.
-Select your VNet from the dropdown.
-If you don't see your VNet in the dropdown list, make sure you selected the correct Region in the previous settings on this page.
+Configure the Virtual networks settings.
+Select your virtual network from the dropdown list.
+If your virtual network isn't in the dropdown list, make sure that you selected the correct Region value in the previous step.

-On the Add subnet page, create the 'AzureBastionSubnet' subnet using the following values.
+On the Add subnet pane, create the AzureBastionSubnet subnet by using the following values.
 Leave the other values as default.

 - The subnet name must be AzureBastionSubnet.

-Select Save at the bottom of the page to save your values.
+Select Save at the bottom of the pane to save your values.

-At the top of the Subnets page, select Create a Bastion to return to the Bastion configuration page.
+At the top of the Subnets pane, select Create a Bastion to return to the Bastion configuration pane.

 When you finish specifying the settings, select Review + Create.
-This validates the values.
+This step validates the values.

-Once validation passes, you can deploy Bastion.
-Select Create.
-You'll see a message letting you know that your deployment is in process.
-Status displays on this page as the resources are created.
+A message says that your deployment is in process.
+The status appears on this page as the resources are created.
 It takes about 10 minutes for the Bastion resource to be created and deployed.